 What Is Being “Held?”

 The real function of the holding deposit is not to hold the property for the tenant.
 In reality, it is the tenant that is being “held” for the landlord.
-The risk of forfeiting the deposit discourages the tenant from pulling out of the let once the landlord has agreed to proceed exclusively with them.
+The risk of forfeiting the deposit discourages the tenant from pulling out of the let once the landlord has accepted their holding deposit and agreed to proceed exclusively with them.

 The money itself is paid to OpenRent and held on behalf of the landlord.
 It is then put towards the first month’s rent when the tenancy goes ahead.

 The Tenant Fees Act (2019) set out new rules for how holding deposits have to be treated from 1st June 2019.

 - Landlords can only ask for up to one week’s rent as a holding deposit.